Smart Medical Devices Lab (SMDL)

 Research

-Our research interests center on the design and development of mechatronics systems and their applications in biomedical devices.
-Our research lab at the University of Washington Bothell, Smart Medical Devices Lab, is highly active in research; our team (consisting of undergraduate students at UW Bothell and graduate students at collaborating institutions) designs, simulates, builds, and assesses different smart devices in a variety of domains.
-We focus on three areas of ongoing research: 1) multi-modal medical diagnostic devices, 2) minimally invasive surgical robotics and smart user interfaces, and 3) assistive technologies (neural interface and assistive devices).
-The above three components can stand alone, but many times are tied together synergistically.
-These projects have been central to the fulfillment of PI’s main goals at the UW Bothell: establishing a sustainable undergraduate research group while reaching my full potential in research and scholarly activities.
+Our Smart Medical Devices Lab is actively engaged in research where our team designs, simulates, builds, and evaluates various smart devices across multiple domains.
+We concentrate on three areas of ongoing research: 1) medical diagnostic devices and surgical robots, 2) assistive technologies, and 3) rehabilitation/field robots.
+These projects have been central to the fulfillment of PI’s main goals at the UW Bothell: establishing a sustainable undergraduate research group while reaching our full potential in research and scholarly activities.

 Research Topics/Recent Projects